Finding Common Ground: A National Townhall Series

 An initiative bringing people across Canada together to discuss and share innovative policies, solutions and approaches

-Isolation, misinformation and disinformation have aggravated these tensions.
-But spaces where people are able to listen, connect and empathize can defuse it, and redirect energy toward constructive outcomes.
+Isolation, misinformation and disinformation abound.
+But spaces where people are able to listen, connect and brainstorm solutions together can redirect us toward constructive outcomes.

 Part 1: Addressing hate and racism in Canada